tanayseven/personal-website/blog/2016-07-18-at-nelkinda-coderetreat.rst

-Completely unexpected of what is there, I registered for
-<a href="http://nelkinda.com/events/2016-07-16-4th-Nelkinda-Coderetreat">Coderetreat that’s held at Nelkinda</a>
-which was on 16th of July 2016.
-Facilitated by <a href="https://twitter.com/SiddheshNikude">Siddhesh Nikude</a> and
-<a href="https://twitter.com/ShwetaSadawarte">Shweta Sadawarte</a> it was a long but a really nice event.
-More than
-anything else I got to learn a lot from that event and I will write some of my experience here.
+Completely unexpected of what is there, I registered for `Coderetreat that’s held at Nelkinda <http://nelkinda.com/events/2016-07-16-4th-Nelkinda-Coderetreat>`__ which was on 16th of July 2016.
+Facilitated by `Siddhesh Nikude <https://twitter.com/SiddheshNikude>`__ and `Shweta Sadawarte <https://twitter.com/ShwetaSadawarte>`__ it was a long but a really nice event.
+More than anything else I got to learn a lot from that event and I will write some of my experience here.

 The session was split into code sprints and retrospectives.
 There was a 45 minute of code sprint followed by a